Notes on the Geography of Germany: Berliner Moderne Housing Estates

 Here's the outside view of that horseshoe.
 It's a curved facade of 360 meters.

 The interior, with tenant's gardens, was being renovated in 2011.

 Yet another Taut project, the Wohnstadt Carl Legion, built in the late 1920s in Prinzler Berg.
 The site was about three miles northeast of central Berlin and on land so expensive that the city dictated five-story buildings.
 So much for garden cities.

 Taut had to work within a fixed, gridded street layout and so laid out six U-shaped structures, with the open side of three of them facing the open side of the other three.

 Here's one of the courtyards formed by the U-shape.
 The color is perhaps the most obvious relic of the Paintbox Estate he had built before the war.
 The blue, by the way, is called Taut Blue.

-Another view of one of the courtyards, and a reminder of the hedging that forms the only border with the street.
+Another view of one of the courtyards, and a glimpse of the hedging that forms the only fence with the street.

 The apartments all had loggias.
 "Air, light, and sun" were still Taut's goals.

 At some point the gates were added.